 Slow draining sinks and gurgling sounds

-Most of the time, sinks and tubs are simply blocked by food scraps, hair, oil, cooking fat and grease.
+Most of the time, blocked sinks and tubs are simply clogged up by food scraps, hair, oil, cooking fat and grease.
 As a result, water and air bubbles cannot pass through the drain.
-These can often be easily cleared using a plunger, plumbers eel, or removing the P-trap under the sink and clearing out any clogs.
+These can often be easily cleared using a plunger, drain snake, or removing the P-trap under the sink and clearing out any clogs.

 In other instances, inappropriate ventilation could be the cause of the gurgling sounds and slow flowing drains.
 It is not common knowledge, but the pipes at your property have drain waste vents (DWV).
 Vents provide a means to release sewer gas outside the home.
 It also admits air into the system to help water get away.
 If one of these vents are compromised, there might not be enough vacuum to suck water away.